lindakatcodes/lindakatdev/content/notes/rustlings.md

 assert_eq!(v2, vec![2, 3, 4]);
 ```

 You can also create your own `Iterator` trait on your own types.
-The only method you're required to provide a definiton for is the `next` method.
+The only method you're required to provide a definition for is the `next` method.
 After that, you can use all other methods w/ default implementations provided by the `Iterator` trait.

 ```rust
 // Here we make a new struct, with one field - we keep count private so only Counter instances can change it